ufjschool/ob-s14/drafts/first/Psychics.md

 “It seems as though science is gradually catching up,” he said.
 “These discredited theories and philosophies of the superstitious are being re-embraced under new names.
 And nobody in my field is surprised.”

-##Carolyn Green: Energy Nurse

-The one word she described her work: fascinating.

-She is not just any type of nurse.

-Carolyn Green is the official “Energy Nurse.”

-Green assists in balancing the energy field in one’s body, also commonly known as the auric field.
-The energy system goes much deeper than just the field around them.
-It has an anatomy of its own.

-“The advantage to that, is it helps to regulate the physical, mental and spiritual body to open the window of accelerated healing,” Green said.

-Green received her RN at Seminole State College in 1983.
-She became certified in Healing Touch in 2010 while working on her certification in Medical Intuitive and quantum work.
-She also received her certification as a life coach.

-From her hometown of Northern Bronx, New York, Green saw and heard spirits since her earliest memories at 2 years old.
-She was hypersensitive to sounds and light.
-She was able to see and hear spirits, also known as clairvoyance and clairaudience.
-By the age of 12, Green she started to see energy around things.

-This ability was something she understood later on in life as functioning on a higher frequency level.
-Today they refer to it more as HSP, higher sensory perception.

-“It is like taking your basic senses to the second floor,” Green said.

-Green practices the Jewish faith and believes in one God.
-While using a crystal pendulum to assess the person’s energy field, Green worked with a collective of over 20 angels and guides with all her senses to tune in for information on the healing process of her patients.
-The human energy system is colored in chakras, energy transformers that feed the circle of light around and through the body.
-The colors and the frequencies of the chakras are aligned with the colors of the rainbow.
-If a chakra is blocked, it can affect the complete circuit.
-She used her hands to palpate where the imbalances are in the body indicated by the pendulum moving side-to-side.
-When the field was open and balanced, the pendulum would move in a circular motion.

-“It is the ultimate cellphone connection,” Green said.

-Green also does grief work since many departed loved ones make their presence known to her to help their family still grieving.

-Whether it is grief work or a serious illness, many people see Green as a last resort to maintain his or her health in a natural way.
-Energy work fits with western methods, because it accelerates the healing process of someone going through medical treatments.
-It balanced their system quicker to decrease their medication dosage.
-She advised her clients to continue all prescribed medication and to inform the doctor if they note any changes.

-She is now the author of Getting to Know You: Guided Pearls of Wisdom for a More Soulful Experience.

-“The Spirit moved me,” Green said.

-About 14 years ago, she channeled messages from a spirit that she thought were messages, which turned out to be the book.
-The book was written in four months.
-In the book, she mentioned 18 concepts of awareness that the guides and angels made her aware of to work through systematically to help re-establish healthier thought patterns in all aspects of life.
-They also teach how to learn to clear the mind clutter of past issues that affect our physical, mental and spiritual body.

-A type of nonproductive thought pattern is experienced by people who live in fear from past experiences that are brought into the present and future.

-Green is working on her certification as a Certified Holistic Nurse through the American Holistic Nurses Association.

-On her down time, Green works at the Apopka Wellness Center that she and her husband have owned for almost 35 years.
-She also enjoys the company of her husband and three children.
-She anticipates writing another book in a couple of years.

-“We are amazing beings with all the answers within ourselves to lead a healthy and productive life,” Green said.